Vintage360/Quest-Submission/README.md

 Explain the difference between a script and a transaction

- Script used to manipulate, customize, and automate the facilities of an existing system While  a Transaction is a sequence of information exchange and related work in a system.
+ Script is used to manipulate, customize, and automate the facilities of an existing system While  a Transaction is a sequence of information exchange and related work in a system.